 Outside of Theban research, Peter's studies include an ancient Egyptian bat-and-ball game, for which he makes thematic associations with modern American baseball.
 On this topic, he is currently presenting a series of national lectures entitled, "Pharaoh at the Bat: Ancient Egyptian Bat and Ball, the Earliest Archetype of American Baseball."
 This research has also been reported extensively in newspapers and magazines throughout the nation and around the world.
 While he was still a graduate student in the 1980's, Peter gained recognition as the decipherer of the long-lost rules of the Egyptian board game, senet, which was the subject of his doctoral dissertation, and which he licensed for commercial distribution under the name King Tut's Game®.
 At that time, his decipherment garnered much publicity in the international news media (UPI, Reuters, etc.).

 Previously, Peter's work has been featured in various American and foreign newspapers and on television programs and documentaries, including the NBC "Today Show."
-He appeared as expert commentator on the History Channel documentary, "The History of Sex (part 1)" and more currently, "The XY-Factor" (MPH Productions, Los Angeles).
+His previous interview with the World Service of the British Broadcasting Corporation--about his epigraphic work in Luxor Temple--has been broadcast several times around the world-->He appeared as expert commentator on the History Channel documentary, "The History of Sex (part 1)" as well as "The XY-Factor" (MPH Productions, Los Angeles).
 When he is not in Egypt, Peter makes his home in Charleston, S.C., where he teaches, writes, and lectures on Egyptian and Near Eastern history and civilizations.